stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 brew install tenv cosign
 ```

 Python and Copier are only needed on systems that create and update projects.
-The tasks do not use Python or Copier, and only need a UNIX shell, Git, Task and Terraform or OpenTofu.
+The tasks only need a UNIX shell, Git, Task and Terraform or OpenTofu.
+They do not use Python or Copier.
 This means that tasks can be run in a restricted environment, such as a continuous integration runner or an Alpine Linux container.
 Again, we can [add tenv to any environment](https://tofuutils.github.io/tenv/#installation) and then use it to install the versions of Terraform or OpenTofu that we need.

 ## Quick Examples